sara-nl/spiderdocs/source/Pages/how_to_contribute/git_dev_cheatsheet.rst

   * Add a description and check changes
   * Create a pull request

+* The approver (Helpdesk of the day) has to:

+  * Accept or Deny the pull request
+  * Remove the feature branch corresponding to this pull request from the Web interface

 ====================
 Commit behind master
 ====================

-Due to the multiple commits in the `dev` branch and possible pending pull requests, you may encounter the warning 'This branch is 1 commit behind master.'
+Due to the multiple commits in the same branch and possible pending pull requests, you may encounter the warning 'This branch is 1 commit behind master.'
 You can resolve this with the following steps:

 * Browse to the root directory of the documentation and pull to fetch the latest version to your local master: